Journal of Applied Ichthyology

 Online ISSN: 1439-0426

 The Journal of Applied Ichthyology publishes articles of international repute on ichthyology, aquaculture, and marine fisheries; ichthyopathology and ichthyoimmunology; environmental toxicology using fishes as test organisms; basic research on fishery management; and aspects of integrated coastal zone management in relation to fisheries and aquaculture.
 Emphasis is placed on the application of scientific research findings, while special consideration is given to ichthyological problems occurring in developing countries.
-Article formats include original articles, review articles, short communications, technical reports and book reviews.
+Article formats include original articles, review articles, short communications and technical reports.
 English is the language of publication.
 No remuneration is given upon publication.2.
 Submission and Acceptance of Manuscripts

 Manuscripts should be sent for publication to the Editor-in-Chief:

 Please submit your manuscript on diskette, zip, or CD-ROM with two hardcopies and retain a copy for yourself.
 Manuscripts must conform to the journal style and should be submitted in the final version containing all revisions.
 They also have to be approved by all co-authors, if any, as well as by the responsible authorities if necessary.

 The manuscript will be reviewed by independent referees who will be assigned by the editor or the respective subject-editors according to the subject area.